- our prospective, current and former members of personnel and employees acting directly or indirectly (e.g. through management companies);

 - notes about our meetings (if any).

-For (the representatives of) our suppliers, we may in addition also collect the following information:
+For (the representatives of) our suppliers, advisors and counterparties we may in addition also collect the following information:

-- your electronic identification data where required for the purpose of the delivery of products or services to our company (e.g. login, access right, passwords, badge number, IP address, online identifiers/cookies, logs, access and connexion times, image recording or sound such as badge pictures, CCTV or voice recordings); and
+- your electronic identification data where required for the purpose of the delivery of products or services to our company (e.g. login, access right, passwords, badge number, IP address, logs, access and connexion times, image recording or sound such as badge pictures, CCTV or voice recordings and, to the extend appropriate, your professional opinions and judgements); and

-- for natural persons acting as suppliers or service providers, financial information (e.g. bank account details, bills and invoices) and information relating to the contract (e.g. type of agreement, parties and duration).
+- for natural persons acting as suppliers, advisors and counterparties or service providers, financial information (e.g. bank account details, bills and invoices) and information relating to the contract (e.g. type of agreement, parties and duration) and, to the extend appropriate, your professional opinions and judgements.

 For website’s visitors and any third parties following our company such as analysts and individuals having signed up for our newsletters, we may in addition also collect the following information: